fadookie/fadookie.github.io/_works/phantom.md

         /assets/phantom_black_player.png
       medium: >-
         /assets/phantom_black_player.png
+      alt: >-
+        Another screenshot of "Phantom" but this time the player is a black blob with red eyes and mouth.
 ---

 You must touch and possess your enemies of the opposite color before your time runs out!
 When enemies of the same color hit you, it takes some of your time away.
 When you take over a new body, your prey become your predators and vice versa, and you get more time.
 You (and enemies) can phase through walls that match your color.
 See how long you can survive!